neo4j/neo4j-python-driver/docs/source/api.rst

 All options except for configuring a custom :ref:`ssl-context-ref` will check the environment variable ``SSLKEYLOGFILE``.
-If the variable is set, its value will be assinged to :attr:`ssl.SSLContext.keylog_filename` to enable keyfile logging.
+If the variable is set, its value will be assinged to :attr:`ssl.SSLContext.keylog_filename` to enable key logging.

 Driver Object Lifetime